Monterroso/CozyCabin/docs/phases_overview/phase1-project-setup.md

 # Phase 1: Project Setup & Basic Architecture

-This phase focuses on laying the groundwork for our AIDesk application, drawing on guidelines from:
+This phase focuses on laying the groundwork for our CozyCabin application, drawing on guidelines from:
 - @codebase-best-practices.md
 - @tech-stack.md
 - @tech-stack-rules.md